 - not married to the member but living together with the member in a conjugal relationship continuously for a period of not less than three years, or

-- in a relationship of some permanence with the member, if they are the natural or legally adoptive parents of a child, as defined by the Family Law Act (Ontario).
+- in a relationship of some permanence with the member, if they are parents of a child, as defined by the Family Law Act (Ontario).

 What employers must do